 For more information on how to present your evidence, see Arguing your case.

-The judge will give reasons for his or her decision.
+The Judge will give reasons for their decision.
 For more information, see The decision.